 Designed for autonomous, decentralized, cross-functional or product teams.
 It will allow you to avoid a centralized admin team that could be a bottleneck for the teams when creating API mocks and virtual services.

 One simple but powerful component with a small footprint (less than 50MB of disk space) allowing you for more flexibility.
 Can be run on your Laptop/Desktop, CI server, Docker/Kubernetes, Cloud or VM.
+This allows for implementing Service Virtualization As Code (API Mocking As Code) and Service Virtualization Test Container Pattern which are the industry standards when working on microservcie architectures.

 A licensing model and cost plan that fits Continuous Integration and DevOps practices.

-HTTP(S), JMS/MQ, File Transfers and other protocols
+HTTP(S), JMS/MQ, File Transfers, gRPC and other protocols

 Both test and development teams